 This article was originally published in 2013.
 We’ve updated and bumped it up.

 You should really play all of these games.
 Presented in no particular order:

 Final Fantasy VI

-(Super Nintendo, PlayStation, Game Boy Advance)
+Platforms: Super Nintendo, PlayStation, Game Boy Advance, iOS, PC

 Illusion of Gaia

 Back in the early 90s, a small company named Quintet released a handful of actiony RPGs for Nintendo systems.
-Many are very good—ActRaiser, Soul Blazer, Terranigma—but the highlight is Illusion of Gaia, a quirky romp in which you play a psychic boy named Will who has to travel across a skewed version of the real world, hacking his way through both fantasy tropes and actual landmarks like the Great Wall of China.
-Will's journey is satisfying and surprisingly touching, filled with little lines and moments that touch upon mortality and The Meaning Of Life.
+Many are very good—ActRaiser, Soul Blazer, Terranigma—but the highlight is Illusion of Gaia, a quirky romp in which you play a psychic boy named Will who has to travel across a twisted version of the real world, hacking his way through both fantasy tropes and actual landmarks like the Great Wall of China.
+Will’s journey is satisfying and surprisingly touching, filled with little lines and moments that touch upon mortality and The Meaning Of Life.

 Lunar: Eternal Blue Complete

 No game has mastered the concept of traditional JRPG—a turn-based, music-heavy adventure filled with interesting people and places—quite like the Lunar series, created by the talented team at a Japanese studio called Game Arts.
 Eternal Blue is the best of the bunch, and although the hero, Hiro, can get a little grating, the game is warm and lovely and surprisingly genuine.
 Killer soundtrack, too.